 The Adjutant General”

 After the war, William’s remains and the remains of four other POWs could not be identified.
 He shares his grave with other unknown POWs from Grave 512, at the American Military Cemetery at Manila in Plot 2, Row 25, Grave 3132.
-Since his remains were not identified, William is listed on the Tablets of the Missing at the cemetery.
+Since his remains were not identified, William is listed on the Walls of the Missing at the cemetery.